We don't just talk cars ... we teach how to buy them.

 Standard features you'll find on these Vibes include air conditioning, 16 inch wheels, a CD player and tilt steering.
 Many used Vibe models can be found with the optional Preferred Package that added power windows, power locks, power mirrors, keyless entry and cruise control.

-There are a number of other optional packages that can also be found in used Vibes from this generation.
+There are a number of other optional packages that can also be found in the Vibes from this generation.
 The Sun Package added a sunroof while the Sound Package added an upgraded audio system.
 The Premium Package included leather upholstery and a leather-wrapped steering wheel and gear knob.
 The Sport Package added 16 inch alloy wheels, a monochromatic paint scheme and an in-dash 6-disc CD changer, while other options found on some used Vibe models also include XM satellite radio and 17 inch alloy wheels.

 There weren't very many significant changes for the Vibe during this production run other than the GT and AWD models being discontinued after 2007.
 Of note for Vibe shoppers was a DVD-based navigation system that was an available option only for the 2003 - 2005 model years.
 In addition, front seat-mounted side airbags were optional throughout this period, but full-length side curtain airbags weren't offered until the 2005 model year.